Amazon sellers taxes: A beginner’s guide to FBA sales tax

 Does Amazon collect sales tax for sellers?

 In most cases, yes.
-As an Amazon seller, you must know when and how to collect sales tax.
-The process can be complex, as your tax obligations may vary depending on what you sell, where your business operates and where your customers are located.
+Amazon handles sales tax collection for Amazon sellers.
+Still, online retailers must understand when and how sales tax applies.
+It can be complex, as your Amazon FBA tax obligations may vary depending on what you sell, where your business operates and where your customers are located.

-Some items you sell may be subject to sales tax, while others may be exempt.
-Additionally, you need to account for district, city, county and state sales tax rates to determine a combined tax rate.
+Some items you sell may be subject to Amazon FBA sales tax, while others may be exempt.
+Additionally, you need to account for district, city, county and state sales tax rates to determine a combined amount of tax.

 What is sales tax nexus?

 Sales tax nexus is a legal term that refers to a significant business presence in a state, establishing a connection between your business and the state’s taxing jurisdiction.
-If your business has a nexus in a state, you must collect and remit sales tax there.
+If your company has nexus in a state, you must collect and remit sales tax there.

-• Employees and contractors working in the state
+• Employees or contractors working in the state

 • Drop-shipping operations